tgtubbs/cbb_database/README.md

-In-progress code for creating a college basketball database.
+In-progress code repo for creating a college basketball database.